uptain-gmbh/data-science-coding-challenge/README.md

 Started prediction ...
 Prediction done.
 ```
-Depending on your hardware, the inferance may take betwee 1 to 3 minutes.
+Depending on your hardware, the inferance may take between 1 to 3 minutes.
 After completion you can check `result.json` file.